DzakirinMD/customer-product-technical-assesment/README.md

   - Calls **Email Service** via **WebFlux** to notify the customer.
   - If no points are awarded, logs the event.

-🛑 **Loyalty Service does not have exposed endpoints** for now.
-It only processes reward points 🎯.

 ---

 ## 🗄️ Database Schema